valdeanda/NetAn/README.md

 # Network analysis
 We provide a single script  that use the output derived from [Metamis sofware](https://www.ncbi.nlm.nih.gov/pubmed/27887570) sofware, which is a directed and weighted adyacence list , and compute several statistics
+Adyacency list derived from another software can also be used.
+The input list must be in .txt extention

+## Example of directed adyacency list
+Separated by tab

 ```
 Firmicutes      Ascomycota      -0.000272753971115013
 Firmicutes      Chlorobi        -0.000242343947634859